Skip to Content

 Join the Brittany Goldwyn newsletter today!
 Subscribe

-Our DIY landscaping progress & a Vego Garden beds review
+Our DIY landscaping progress & a Vego beds review!

 We also wanted the raised beds area to come around the patio and connect seamlessly to the long bed we put in along the fence last year.
-Which honestly also look pretty rough in these pics—keep in mind that this was March in Maryland.
+This was a lot of work but SO worth it to unify the different areas of the yard.

 grass area before landscaping